Author: Suzanna

 I’ve never been torn between my multiple cultural identities.
 And those with multiple cultures shouldn’t be.
 Because our cultural background doesn’t have to define us.

-But what I don’t want is to let others’ biased perception define what it’s like to be Chinese, or even French, especially from people who haven’t been in any of these countries.
-To really know and understand something or someone requires us to be open, curious, and actively ask questions and try to get answers by ourselves.
+But what I don’t want is to let others’ biased perception define what it’s like to be Chinese, or even French, especially from people who haven’t been in any of these countries or haven’t done extensive research on the culture.
+To really know and understand something or someone requires us to be open, curious, and to actively ask questions and seek answers by ourselves.

 I’ve been to China more than fifteen times, and what I can say is, I still don’t know what it means to be Chinese.